PurabPatel555/Pytorch-DCGAN/README.md

 Usage
 =====

-This is a self contained Colab script-there are no requirements for your local environment If you are using a custom dataset, ensure that the files are found in the following folder structure on Google Drive:
+This is a self contained Colab script-there are no requirements for your local environment\n If you are using a custom dataset, ensure that the files are found in the following folder structure on Google Drive:

 My Drive>dcgan>animeface-character-dataset>data>[img001.png, ...]